Castle To Cathedral To Cashmere

 The day officially began with the town drummer at 4 am or 5 am.

-Most shops opened at 6 am, providing plenty of early morning shopping before the first meal of the day at 9 or 10 am.
+Most shops opened at 6 am, providing plenty of early morning shopping before the day’s first meal at 9 or 10 am.

-Each individual householder was charged with keeping the space in front of their house relatively clean.
-In practice the only real incentive to do so was an outbreak of the plague or a visit of the King.
+Each householder was charged with keeping the space in front of their house relatively clean.
+In practice, the only real incentive to do so was an outbreak of the plague or a visit from the King.

 Pigs were another nuisance in the streets.

-Whilst pigs were cheap, and a good source of food, most houses were small and gardens even smaller.
+While pigs were cheap and a good food source, most houses and gardens were small.
 So pigs were often let out into the streets to forage.

 Stray pigs were such a nuisance that they were liable to be killed.
 The owner would be charged for the return of the dead animal.

-In 1820 in a big clean-up operation, these stones were removed and the open sewers and drains covered over.
+In 1820 in a big clean-up operation, these stones were removed, and the open sewers and drains were covered over.

 Provost Innes boasted that he had ‘paved the streets with 1,000 guineas’ – the cost of the improvements.